-New to group fitness?
+New to group fitness classes?
 Here’s how to rock your first class, whether you are returning to the gym or brand new!

 The same is true if you’re completely new to exercising.